-When suddenly a man dressed in a bright green tight-suit pops out from the floor.
+Then suddenly a man dressed in a bright green tight-suit pops out from the floor.
 Sometimes the green assailant chases the surprised victims as they run for their lives!

 This Japanese Prank Show tries to recreate that famous scene from Jurassic Park where raptors chase the main characters.

-Another surprise prank show where unsuspecting office workers after frightened and chased by people in Dinosaur costumes.
+Another surprise prank show where unsuspecting office workers after being frightened and chased by people in Dinosaur costumes.